manununu/notes/09_Windows.md

 End Sub
 ```

-## Executing Shellcode in Word Memory
+## Executing Shellcode in Word Memory using VBA
 To execute shellcode in memory we will take use of the three Win32 API's

 ### VirtualAlloc